-This is the first post in a new, ongoing series highlighting self published authors who are making a living from their work – not in the triple digit income category, not scoring a BookBub promo every month, not ranked among the Top-Selling Authors on Amazon.
+This is the first post in an ongoing series highlighting self published authors who are making a living from their work – not in the triple digit income category, not scoring a BookBub promo every month, not ranked among the Top-Selling Authors on Amazon.
 Just folks like us, paying bills and trying to figure out what works.
 Today, I’m pleased to introduce Giacomo (Jim) Giammatteo, self published since 2012.
 He’s going to share his numbers, what has and hasn’t worked for him, and promo plans and strategies for the future.
 Welcome, Jim!

 Product and production